sabeechen/rabbitmq_exporter/README.md

 # A Very "Basic" RabbitMQ Exporter

 Provides a "super simple" RabbitMq exporter that exposes metrics and healthz endpoints.
-Onyl a handful of global celery queue metrics are reported:
+Only a handful of global celery queue metrics are reported:
  - `rabbitmq_queue_messages` - The message queue length
  - `rabbitmq_queue_message_bytes` - The message queue size in bytes
  - `rabbitmq_queue_messages_ready` - The number of messages ready to be consumed